bcgov/sso-keycloak/cy-siteminder-tests/README.md

 ### Secrets

 **Note**: The below secrets are used by `siteminder-tests.yml` workflow to run the tests.
 Make sure these secrets are available as github action secrets before running the github action.
-These secrets are also stored under a secret `siteminder-tests` at `eb75ad-tools` namespace of gold cluster
+These secrets are also stored in secret `siteminder-tests` under `6d70e7-tools` namespace of silver cluster

 - `SITEMINDER_TESTS_DATACENTERS_HOST_ENTRY` stores datacenter specific hostname and ip address
 - `SITEMINDER_TESTS_ENV` stores all the key-value pairs from `.env.example`